haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 cd ~/EVENTS/2023-haddock-isgc-taipei/HADDOCK3-antibody-antigen
 </a>

-You will find in that directory all input and precalculatd data and scripts required to run this tutorial.
+You will find in that directory all input and precalculated data and scripts required to run this tutorial.

 <hr>